aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/beacons.md

  * basicHash MUST return the rightmost [beacon length](#beacon-length) bits of these 8 bytes as a hexadecimal string.
  * the length of the returned string MUST be (`beacon length`/4) rounded up.

+### string hash
+ * string hash MUST take a string and some [key materials](./search-config.md#get-beacon-key-materials) as input, and produce a string as output.
+ * string hash MUST return the [basic hash](#basichash) of the UTF8 representation of the input string, the HMAC key from the [key materials](./search-config.md#get-beacon-key-materials) associated with this beacon, and the beacon length associated with this beacon.

 ### value for a standard beacon
  * This operation MUST take an [hmac key](./search-config.md#hmac-key-generation), a record as input, and produce an optional string.
  * This operation MUST return no value if the associated field does not exist in the record